 Following an Islamist-inspired van-and-knife attack in the London Bridge area on June 3, the city saw a sharp rise in anti-Muslim crimes.

-On a single day -- June 6 -- 20 anti-Muslim incidents were reported, compared to a daily average of 3.5 incidents previously in 2017.
+On June 6 alone, 20 anti-Muslim incidents were reported, compared with a daily average of 3.5 incidents previously in 2017.

 Egypt's Al-Azhar institution, a leading authority of Sunni Islam, called it a "racist, sinful act" and urged "Western countries to take all precautionary measures to limit the phenomenon of Islamophobia."

 British Prime Minister Theresa May vowed to fight extremism in all its forms and held an emergency cabinet meeting on Monday.

 "There has been far too much tolerance of extremism... including Islamophobia," she said.

 May condemned the assault as "sickening", saying Britain's determination to fight "terrorism, extremism and hatred... must be the same, whoever is responsible".